ndronos/c-nomorph/Adamson-2011/README.md

 With the rise of object-oriented programming, new languages co-opted C to provide OO features:
-C++ has proven the most popular over time, while the Smalltalk-flavored Objective-C might well have remained a footnote had it not been adopted by NeXT,
+C++ has proven the most popular over time, while the Smalltalk-flavored Objective-C might well have remained a footnote had it not been adopted by NeXT, which le to its use in Apple's popular products.

 (Adamson, 2011)